[This is a talk I recently gave at The Frankfurt Conversation 2019 by MOI Global.]

 It turns out that the real estate industry uses quite fuzzy metrics.
 You hear terms like gross yield, net yield, or return on investment.
 People that use those metrics often seem to exclude very key elements, such as financing costs, taxes, or the fair value of the employed equity.
 My best guess is that the purpose of these fuzzy metrics is to help the sellers (and their agents) inflate their numbers and make them look better than they are.
 This is supported by my impression that there seem to be enough real estate investors that keep using those fuzzy metrics, and don’t make the effort to find better ones.

-Okay, so what was the job I wanted to get done?
+Okay, so what was the job to be done?
 My main goal for finding a metric was to compare the real estate performace with the performance of a public stock portfolio.

 I ultimately decided to use the after-tax return on equity.
 I want to stress after-tax, as a lot of people in the real estate industry seem to keep using pre-tax numbers.